Enable Microsoft Entra self-service password reset on the Windows sign-in screen

 Windows 11 and Windows 10 password reset

-To configure a Windows 11 or Windows 10 device for SSPR at the sign-in screen, review the following prerequisites and configuration steps.
+To configure a Windows 11 or Windows 10 device for SSPR on the sign-in screen, review the following prerequisites and configuration steps.

 Windows 11 and Windows 10 prerequisites

-Enable for Windows 11 and Windows 10 using the Registry
+Enable for Windows 11 and Windows 10 by using the registry

-To enable SSPR at the sign-in screen using a registry key, complete the following steps:
+To enable SSPR on the Windows sign-in screen by using a registry key, follow these steps:

-1. Sign in to the Windows PC using administrative credentials.
+1. Sign in to the Windows PC by using administrative credentials.

-2. Press Windows + R to open the Run dialog, then run regedit as an administrator
+2. Select Windows + R to open the Run dialog, and then run regedit as an administrator.

 3. Set the following registry key: